Published July 15, 2024 • 10 Min Read

 -

 Lock away anything you don’t want touched.
-Whether you can designate a room, a closet or a cabinet, securing those possessions you don’t want renters to see or use is an important step in your preparation.
+Whether you use a room, a closet or a cabinet, securing those possessions you don’t want renters to see or use is an important step in your preparation.

 -